 Valley National Bank has branch locations in New Jersey (where it is headquartered), New York City and Florida.
 You need to live in one of those areas in order to open a CD account.
 You can open some accounts online, but you will need to verify your address.

-The standard CDs have a minimum deposit of $500 with term lengths ranging from 91 days to 72 months (six years).
+The standard CDs have a minimum deposit of $500 with term lengths ranging from 3 months to 60 months (five years).
 Interest compounds according to your specific CD agreement.
 Accounts could compound monthly, quarterly or at maturity.
 The bank will pay out interest as you earn it.
 Interest that you earn must stay in your CD account.
 You do not have the option to transfer it to another account.

 If you open an account with at least a $100,000 deposit, you have access to Valley National Bank’s jumbo CDs.
 Jumbo CDs operate the same way as regular CDs except that they have a higher minimum.